real-logic/benchmarks/README.md

 Set of latency benchmarks testing round trip time for FIFO data structures.

+To run the benchmarks execute the Gradle script in the base directory.

+    $ ./gradlew

 License (See LICENSE file for full license)
 -------------------------------------------
 Copyright 2015 - 2016 Real Logic Limited